Hip Pain & Treatment

 The Chicago Center for Orthopedics at Weiss offers highly trained orthopedic surgeons, therapists and pain specialists to provide top quality treatment for your hip condition.
 Treatment options include advanced technologies and techniques, including minimally invasive hip replacement surgery and nonsurgical options.

 Don’t suffer any longer.
 Get the comprehensive care you need from one of the top orthopedic specialists at Weiss.
+For an appointment with a Weiss orthopedic specialist, call 773-564-7770.

 Normal wear and tear or injury to the hip joint can lead to osteoarthritis, the most common cause of hip pain.
 Osteoarthritis most often affects people over the age of 40 and is also known as degenerative joint disease.
 With osteoarthritis, the cartilage between your hip bones wears away, causing the bones to rub against each other.
 Another common cause of hip pain is bursitis, what happens when a bursa becomes inflamed.
 A bursa is a small, fluid-filled sac that acts as a cushion between a bone and other moving parts: muscles, tendons, or skin.